Many people change careers from oil and gas to another industry with great success.

-There are a lot of others ones; these are just a few to get your mind thinking.
+There are a lot of others skills.
+These are just a few to get your mind thinking.

 On the other hand, if you always dreamed of being a University Professor, Police Officer, or Physical Therapist, then don’t let anyone get in your way, including yourself!
 Research what it takes to succeed in the profession of your choosing, and set out on the right path to accomplish it.

 Oilfield Industry – Resume Writing if You Wish to Change Careers

 Changing careers from the oil field into a new position is easily achieved if you have a targeted resume, cover letter, and LinkedIn profile.
 So, before you apply for a new job, make sure you have updated your resume and tailored the document, so it is no longer exclusive to the oil field.

 You will also want to develop a single introductory paragraph that highlights your transferable skills, desire to take on new challenges, and ability to adapt to different work environments.

 Oilfield Sector – Cover Letters or Cover Letter Writing for Career Changers

 Maybe, you have always wanted to pursue X position, and now are eager to gain the credentials and experience necessary to do so.
 Demonstrate how you have succeeded in prior roles, regardless of what they were; can learn quickly and harness new skills, and willing to give your all to a new company.

 Do You Have the Skills and Knowledge Necessary to Make the Change?

 Perhaps your new career of choice is a complete 180-degree turn from the oil field.
 If this is the case, you may find you need to go back to school to earn additional credentials.
 If you truly have a desire to pursue a new career, then take the time to do it properly; obtain the degree that you need and complete an internship or apprenticeship to get your foot in the door.